sitraka-/decolonial-futures/design-and-outer-space.md

     <style>.cmen header:after { content: "Codex Mendoza, 1541"; }</style>
      <h1 class="NT" style="font-family:'Picnic' !important;text-transform: capitalize !important;line-height: 0.9;font-size: 6rem !important;" ><span style="font-size:8rem !important;">Design As Cultural Mediation</span></h1>
     <aside class="notes">
-    - The Codex Mendoza, created around 1541 in Mexico, was intended to document Aztec life for the Spanish Crown.
-More than a historical record, it helped legitimise Spanish conquest by showing the Aztecs as an organised society that already paid tribute and followed complex systems of control. it detailed how the Aztec Empire collected tribute, managed labour, and maintained social order—making it easier for the Spanish to justify their own rule.
-It also highlighted the Aztecs' military conquests, framing Spanish colonisation as just another step in an ongoing cycle of power and control.
+    - Another dimension of control is design's ability to mediate cultural narratives
+    - The Codex Mendoza, created around 1541 in Mexico ...
   </aside>
 </section>

 <section data-background-image="assets/imgs/mendoza.jpg" data-state=cmen>
     <aside class="notes">
-    - the codex was used as propaganda to justify Spanish domination.
-While it documents Aztec culture, it does so through a distorted lens, reflecting how design can impose power while shaping cultural narratives.
+    - ... is a manuscript created after the Spanish conquest, documenting key aspects of the Aztec Empire—its tribute systems, trade routes, and cosmology—in detailed visuals and text.
+It doesn’t just preserve the Aztec world; it reorganises it from a colonial perspective.
+Made for the Spanish crown, the codex systematically records the economic and social structures of the Aztecs, turning that knowledge into a tool for colonial control.
+What was intended as a record of the Aztec world also became a means to exploit it.
   </aside>
 </section>